 Anthony Anderson – “Black-ish”

 The show is unique, clever, important and, occasionally funny.
-But I don’t necessarily feel Mr. Anderson is uniquely responsible for its success.
-The writing is where its strengths lie…
+And while the writing is where its strengths lie, he’s a very important piece of the puzzle.

 William H. Macy – “Shameless”